-But in today’s business world, where the economic climate is constantly changing and profit margins are thinner than ever, companies cannot afford to rely on just one solution.
+In today’s business world, where the economic climate is constantly changing and profit margins are thinner than ever, companies cannot afford to rely on just one solution.
 Keeping information together in one format can be a risky venture, and businesses shouldn’t have to take that risk.
-For example, if paper records were all converted to digital documents and those computer files became corrupted, any company that disposed of their paper post-conversion would have nothing.
-As reported last week on this blog, the cost of replacing files far outweighs the cost of storing them.
+For example, if paper records were replaced by digital record storage and those computer files become corrupted, any company that disposed of their paper post-conversion would have nothing.
+The cost of replacing files far outweighs the cost of storing them.

-Even Jasper, a proponent of strictly digital record keeping, admits that paper records management requirements are here to stay.
+Even Jasper, a proponent of strictly digital record storage, admitted that paper records management requirements are here to stay.

 “The records management requirements, particularly around the destruction of information, really don’t make any sense in an electronic world, but they are not about to change anytime soon,” Jasper wrote.

-The issue is that companies have to find solutions to properly store their records, especially if they are going to hold on to digital copies as well.
+The issue is that companies have to find solutions to properly store their records, especially since they are going to use digital record keeping.
 While computer files won’t require cabinets or closets, they may need to be stored in on-site servers, which can take up a substantial amount of office space and cost the company substantially over time.

-To save on real estate costs and make the most of your given office space, the best way to manage multiple copies of information is to back up digital copies and store paper records at a professional records storage facility.
+To save on real estate costs and make the most of your given office space, the best way to manage multiple copies of information is to back up digital copies and store paper records at a professional offsite storage facility.